CHAPTER FIFTY-ONE: GRAVITY

 “I’m honored to be here.
 It’s going to be interesting to see how humanity handles leaving our homeworld and interacting with other species.”
 She smiled at Khoth.
 “Though you both have chosen people who are very open minded.”

 “Had to.
 This is the last time the crew will be mostly human,” Jace told her.
-“We’ll be bringing in crew for all different species from the Alliance.”
+“We’ll be bringing in crew from all different species from the Alliance.”

 “Ah, yes, you are seeking to create a new Alliance?”
 Dr. Kerr nodded.
 She sipped her drink.
 “You know that even people with… open minds have difficulties when dealing with new things.
 Add into that, we are facing an implacable enemy.”